niranair/workshop/Assignment3.md

 ![](data2.png)

 Table two shows the statistics for the data used in the study.
-The table shows that on average, over 23 people were infected with malaria daily, with a standard deviation of 13.89 persons.
+The table shows that on average, over 23 people were infected with malaria daily, with a standard deviation of 13.89 persons [1].

 Although the ARIMA and LSTM papers do not use CDR data, a big part of my project is pairing these models with more accurate human movement data, so it is important to talk about how the CDR data was acquired by other authors.
 Currently, CDR data can be difficult to get access to because attaining the data requires some sort of personal relationship with a specific operator.

 CDR data is logged whenever someone with a mobile phone makes or receives a call or text, and a digital data point is created based on the location of the nearest cell tower.
 In cities where cell towers are abundant, the locations are within a block of where the call/text was made, but in more rural areas, where cell towers are more sparse, the resolution drops off.

-To understand individual human movements, and more broadly population-level dynamics, phone users can be followed over time using the CDR data they generate to create longitudinal travel patterns.
+To understand individual human movements, and more broadly population-level dynamics, phone users can be followed over time using the CDR data they generate to create longitudinal travel patterns [3]-.

 ![](cdr.png)